Dart-Code/Website/_docs/analytics.md

  - `common.extversion`: The version of the Dart extension
  - `common.vscodeversion`: The version of VS Code running the extension
  - `isDevExtension`: Whether the extension is running in development mode (this usually means running from source checked out from the Dart Code repo)
+ - `onlyAnalyzeProjectsWithOpenFiles`: Whether analysis is restricted to projects with open files
  - `showTodos`: Whether TODOs in Dart code are being shown in the Problems list
  - `analyzerProtocol`: Whether the Dart analysis server is running using the LSP or Legacy communication protocol
  - `formatter`: Whether the formatter is enabled, enabled-on-save, disabled, or set to something other than the Dart SDK formatter